omniti-labs/omnios-build-perl/README.md

 If a build is not successful, the full output of the run is available in the `build.log` file.
 If the log file exists when build.sh is run, it is moved to `build.log.1` so you always have the current log and one previous.

+__When you've got a working build for your dist, please append the dist name (which is the same as the directory created by perl_module_dist.pl) to the `perl-build-order.txt` file.__

 You may review the current list of available dist packages at http://pkg.omniti.com/omniti-perl/